loopbackio/loopback.io/pages/en/contrib/style-guide.md

   });
 ```

-When fixing existing code, it's better to preserve indentation of the inner function body and do not indent the second line:
+{% include note.html title="EXCEPTION:" content="When fixing existing code, it's better to preserve indentation of the inner function body and do not indent the second line.
+" %}

+For example:

 ```js
 TestModel.find({where: {id: '1'}},